 Does this mean tenants can use, grow or distribute cannabis in federally subsidized housing without fear of consequences, including eviction?
 Not quite, particularly because the Illinois law does not allow non-licensed individuals to grow marijuana or distribute it.
 But it’s a significant progression in the unfolding saga around cannabis consumption in Chicago apartments.

 The answer is no, but there are caveats.
 A little background: Medicinal cannabis was legalized in Illinois in 2014.
 The new legislation that goes into effect in 2020 doesn't change the existing program for medical cannabis.
-That said, non-smoking areas can be enforced in an apartment building, including apartment interiors, so that might limit the forms of consumption for medical cannabis in Chicago apartments.
+That said, non-smoking areas can be enforced in an apartment building, including apartment interiors, so that might limit the forms of consumption for medical marijuana in Chicago apartments.
 However, there are other ways of consuming medical cannabis that don't involve smoking, such as ingestibles or tinctures.
 Those cannot be prohibited in apartments as long as the tenant holds a valid prescription.
 Tenants should consult their apartment lease and double-check with landlords about the smoking policy for their unit and the building as a whole.

-Can I grow cannabis in my apartment?
+Can I grow marijuana in my Chicago apartment?

 Probably not.
 Only patients who are part of the state's medicinal cannabis program can cultivate plants at home and there are limitations even for them.
 Anyone who doesn't have a prescription for medicinal use will need a license issued by the state of Illinois if they want to try their hand at growing.
 And since cultivating cannabis plants on a larger scale basically constitutes running a business, that runs afoul of most common rental agreements (including the terms of Domu's model apartment lease) prohibiting renters from using their Chicago apartments for commercial purposes.
 Not to mention the space and utility costs involved in cultivating cannabis plants for commercial use.
 Many apartments in the city simply won't have the room for anything more than personal plant cultivation.